The best answer to the common question: what can I cook with kids?

-I have baked the same Apple Cinnamon Muffins with both of my kids dozens of times before.
+I have baked the same Banana Muffins with both of my kids dozens of times before.
 We use the same Picturized Recipe EVERY TIME.

 However, the tasks I have my one year old daughter do to help are quite different than the tasks that my 3 year old son gets to do.

-My one year old gets to do lots of measuring, mixing and pouring… where my three year old gets to slightly more skillful tasks like slice and grate the apples
+My one year old gets to do lots of mixing and mashing… where my three year old gets to slightly more skillful tasks like measuring and pouring

 They are both cooking the same recipe, but play different rolls in the process.

 So the answer to the questions: “what can a 3 year old cook?”
-AND “what can a 1 year old cook” ends up being the same exact thing to me, they can both make Apple Cinnamon Muffins
+AND “what can a 1 year old cook” ends up being the same exact thing to me, they can both make Banana Muffins

 Experience and practice matters too